mhcrnl/ogcalc/doc/ogcalc.rst

 below, and it defines the function \function{ogcalc\_get\_type}, which is used to get the the typeid (\type{GType}) of the class.
 As a side effect, this function triggers registration of the class with the GType type system.
-GType is a \emph{dynamic} type system.
-Unlike languages like C++, where the types of all classes are known at compile-time, the majority of all the types used with GTK+ are registered on demand, except for the primitive data types and the base class \class{GObject} which are registered as \emph{fundamental}
-types.
-As a result, in addition to being able to specify constructors and destructors for the \emph{object} (or \emph{initialisers} and
-\emph{finalisers} in GType parlance), it is also possible to have initialisation and finalisation functions for both the \emph{class}
+GType is a *dynamic* type system.
+Unlike languages like C++, where the types of all classes are known at compile-time, the majority of all the types used with GTK+ are registered on demand, except for the primitive data types and the base class \class{GObject} which are registered as *fundamental* types.
+As a result, in addition to being able to specify constructors and destructors for the *object* (or *initialisers* and *finalisers* in GType parlance), it is also possible to have initialisation and finalisation functions for both the *class* and *base*.
-and \emph{base}.
 For example, the class initialiser could be used to fix up the vtable for overriding virtual functions in derived classes.
 In addition, there is also an \variable{instance\_init} function, which is used in this example to initialise the class.
 It's similar to the constructor, but is called after object construction.

 All these functions are specified in a \class{GTypeInfo} structure which is passed to \function{g\_type\_register\_static} to register the